RobertoRoos/sawIntuitiveResearchKitWiki/Home.md

 ![Full da Vinci system with dVRK controllers at the Johns Hopkins University (LCSR)](/jhu-dvrk/sawIntuitiveResearchKit/wiki/assets/general/full-daVinci-B08-03-2021.png)

 The sawIntuitiveResearchKit folder provides several example applications for controlling the Research Kit for the da Vinci System using the [IEEE-1394 (FireWire) controller](http://jhu-cisst.github.io/mechatronics/).
-The picture above shows two Controllers connected to two da Vinci Patient Side Manipulators (PSMs) at Worcester Polytechnic Institute (WPI).
+The picture above shows a full da Vinci system at JHU that uses the dVRK controllers.

 # Credit / Citation